 Fear of weight gain

 After quitting smoking, ex-smokers typically gain some weight.
 Nicotine in cigarettes is believed to be an appetite suppressor which explain why smokers are skinnier.
-But even if you do gain weight, it is usually less than 10 pounds.
 Besides, the health benefits of quitting smoking surpass possible weight gain.

 Work with your healthcare provider to develop an exercise routine and healthy eating plan to prevent weight gain.
 Utilise your former smoking breaks to walk around the block, which can also act as a great stress reliever.
 Preparing your own foods will help you make a healthier diet choice and keep your hands distracted.